 In part thanks to the ancient Yue people, Shaoxing is home to a unique culture known as Zhufu.
 Literally, this is an ancient, annual sacrificial ceremony.
 It began with political undertones whilst the Yue people prayed for two martyrs; over time is has lost its political significance and is now a ceremony where the Yue give thanks for the previous year and pray for continued blessings.
 It occurs in the (western) Christmas period, right before the Chinese New Year, and is traditionally a family event; you could consider staying with a local family in a homestay in order to experience this.

-Written by local expertz for Shaoxing
+Written by local enthusiast for Shaoxing hostels

 Jakob Lombardi